Sculpture: Inspired By Life

 What else do you need to buy or do

-The department provides some materials.
+The department provides some basic materials (clay to the value of £10 per term).
 Students will have to pay for specialized materials such as silicon rubber.
-Costs for equipment will be between 5 and 25 pounds per term depending on your choice of materials.
+Costs for equipment will be between £5 and £25 per term depending on your choice of materials.

 What this course could lead to

 Past students have progressed to exhibiting and selling their work, and have successfully applied for and completed degree courses in sculpture and art and design.
 Students stated that their lives have been given renewed meaning through continued study and practice, and many students return year after year.